nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-07-20-refactoring-conditional-with-map.md

 ## Conclusion

-This refactoring is very easy to do but it can reduce the complexity of a method in a very efficient way.
-I think that the code should reveal intention and should not be bloated with conditional structures when it is not necessary.
+This refactoring is easy to perform, but it can reduce the complexity of a method in a very efficient way.
+Indeed, I think the code should reveal intention and not be bloated with conditional structures when unnecessary.